AdamBrodzinski/RedScript/spec.md

 ## Maps

 RedScript does not not have an "Object" type like JavaScript.
 It has a "Map" type that acts like an immutable JavaScript literal.
-To make a change you can call `Map.put` to make a copy of the object with the new keys.
-This works similar to using ES6 spread syntax in a new object in JavaScript.
+To make a change you must copy the object and merge in the new key/values.

-You can also use the literal notation `new_map = {old_map <- new_key: "foo"}`,
+You can copy maps in several ways.
+However `Map.put` and the literal notation are the most frequently used. `Map.put` is ideal for changing a map inside a pipeline.
-this works the same as Map.put but it can be easier to read in certain situtations (Map.put can also be piped).
+Both of these are similar to using ES6 spread syntax in JavaScript.

-If you have to mutate a map for performance reasons you have to explicitly call `Map.mutate`
+If you *have* to mutate a map for performance reasons you have to explicitly call `Map.mutate`

 #### trying to mutate JS style will throw an error